She110ck/dotfiles/README.md

 ### DOAS - sudo alternative
 Just use arch wiki.
 Easy enough to configure in 5 minute
+### Tmux config

+Using as a prefix command `C-Space`.
+On first start use `C-Space I` to install plugins.
+Yes, capital I.

 ### SSH/MOSH
 Here is a small example snippet how it can be look like: